scalableminds/webknossos/docs/rest_api.md

 #### Note

-For each attached NML file, one task is created.
 This request will also return status code 200 if some tasks could not be created.
-Failed tasks are instead encoded in the JSON response
+Failed tasks are instead encoded in the JSON response.

 ---